stecrotti1/DeliveryApp/README.md

 # DeliveryApp
 DeliveryApp is an Android application developed by [Stefano Crotti](https://github.com/stecrotti1) at the [Computer Science Institute](http://www.di.unipmn.it) of the [University of Piemonte Orientale](http://www.uniupo.it) for the *Mobile application* course.

-This application was made only for academic purposes and it's not meant to use in real life circumstances.
+The application was made only for academic purposes and it's not meant to use in real life circumstances.

-This application uses the [Coroutine Image Loader (Coil)](https://coil-kt.github.io/coil/) to download/upload images from [Firebase](https://firebase.google.com/) server.
+The application uses the [Coroutine Image Loader (Coil)](https://coil-kt.github.io/coil/) to download/upload images from [Firebase](https://firebase.google.com/) server.

 Buttons and icons were developed using [Material Design](https://material.io/design).

-This application is still under development, but feel free to add pull requests if you find any bugs or have suggestions.
+The Android application is still under development, but feel free to add pull requests if you find any bugs or have suggestions.

 ## What does it do
 The application domain of this project is a delivery system made available by a small market/grocery store.
 The application is supposed to have 3 types of users: